Kun-Gao/hgapmf/README.md

 This is the official PyTorch implementation of the model:

-**HG-APMF: HyperGraph-guided Anatomical Prototype Multimodal Fusion**
+**HG-APMF: Hypergraph-guided Anatomical Prototype Multimodal Fusion**

 ## What Is Included